 Pulling guard duty was something nearly every soldier does at some point during a deployment.
 And, the troopers of the Air Defense Artillery Battery, 2nd Armored Cavalry Regiment, based at Dragoon Forward Operating Base were no exception.
 Whether it's standing watch in a tower, manning a gate at the forward operating base, or being part of Dragoon's quick response force, the troopers of the air defense artillery have been there.

 FOB Union III (FOB Al-Tawheed Al-Thalith)

 By August 2004, great progress had been made improving the quality of life on FOB Trojan Horse.
 Soldiers had a free laundry service on the FOB as well as several telephones available for as low as 10 cents a minute.
 All soldiers also had ready access to the internet.
-The consolidated Dining Facility is up and running at full speed.
+The consolidated Dining Facility was up and running at full speed.
 They had a cookout for Memorial Day.
 They also recently received beds for all soldiers on the FOB and have wall lockers coming in.
-Mail is arriving regularly and is always a great morale booster.
+Mail was arriving regularly and was always a great morale booster.